scaraven/jit-liquidity-rust/README.md

 ### JIT-Liqudity-Rust
-A rust bot using Alloy-rs, Revm, and Alloy-mev in order to provider just-in-time (JIT) liquidity on UniswapV3.
+A rust bot using Alloy-rs, Revm, and Alloy-mev in order to provide just-in-time (JIT) liquidity on UniswapV3.

 ### Setup
 To run the bot, you require cargo which can be installed from the Rust's official website [here](https://www.rust-lang.org/tools/install).
-Additionally, the solidity contracts use forge and anvil which can be installed via foundryup found [here](https://book.getfoundry.sh/getting-started/installation).
+The solidity contracts use forge and anvil which can be installed via foundryup found [here](https://book.getfoundry.sh/getting-started/installation).
 Additionally, you need to create a .env file which contains the following keys:

 PRIVATE_KEY, INFURA_URL, ANVIL_ENDPOINT